Big News: Kosli’s achieves Series A milestone with Deutsche Bank as an investor - Read the announcement

 A peer forum for controls engineering

-A community for engineering leaders in banks and financial services.
+A community for engineering leaders in banking and financial services.

 We really got what we came for — good knowledge sharing, inspiration, networking, and important perspectives, insights and input.